x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-insights/alert-policy-and-its-configuration.md

 ## User tasks on alert policies

-A user with **security administrator** privileges - in addition to creating an alert policy - can perform the following tasks on an alert policy:
+A user with **security administrator** privileges can perform the following tasks on an alert policy:

 - **Creation**: A user with **security administrator** privileges can create an alert policy, which is a custom alert policy.
 For information on how to create an alert policy, see [Create alert policy](#create-alert-policy).
 - **Edit**: A user can edit both the **system** and **custom** policies.
 For more information, see [Edit alert policy](#edit-alert-policy).